lBlackMambal/SPT-Mods-AllTheLoot/README.txt

 100000 - 300000 -> 15000
 300000 - 600000 -> 7500
 600000 -        -> 3750

+Each item category, e.g. Barters/Electronics can be tuned via the config file (see below).
+If you want to tweak on an item basis, that's also possible via the config file.

 All in all there are 32 different containers in EFT.
 You can find them here: